-Chyten’s Study3 (2:1) is specially designed instructional format that optimizes teaching while tapping into peer learning opportunities.
+Chyten’s Study3 (2:1) is a specially designed instructional format that optimizes teaching while tapping into peer learning opportunities.
 It is a great way for students to not only learn, practice and master their course(s) but also develop good study habits.

 Given that most of the students take SAT and/or ACT more than once in order to get their optimal score, one of the most common questions that many students and parents have is which scores to share with colleges and how to do so.
-Collegeboard and ACT give students the flexibility to choose which scores (by test date for the SATand ACT and by individual tests for the SAT Subject Tests™) to send to colleges.
-However, the main caveat is this must be done in accordance with an institution’s stated score-use practice.
+Collegeboard and ACT give students the flexibility to choose which scores (by test date for the SAT and ACT and by individual tests for the SAT Subject Tests™) to send to colleges.
+However, the main caveat is that this must be done in accordance with an institution’s stated score-use practice.
 This practice is known as Score Choice.